RonaldoML/cocktailapp/README.md

 ## Setup

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+Developed in a windows environment.

 ## Usage

-- Open an android simulator
+- Open an android emulator or xcode, if iOs using
 - Open terminal in coktail folder and run the next command

 ```